Critics of the HIPAA regulations have been crying about the unnecessary regulatory burden to anyone who will listen ever since its advent.

 National emergencies grip the nation’s attention as family members and the public alike search for information about those in harm’s way.

-For a privacy waiver to go into effect in this circumstance, two things must happen.
+For a privacy waiver (or HIPAA privacy exception) to go into effect in this circumstance, two things must happen.

 - The President must declare an emergency or disaster;

 - The HHS Secretary must declare a public health emergency.

 Interestingly enough, this isn’t technically a waiver of HIPAA, but actually a waiver of any possible sanctions that would result from violating certain sections of the Privacy Rule.

 But don’t consider it a free pass for lawlessness.